Computing Wasserstein Barycenter via operator splitting: the method of averaged marginals: Introduction

-For the sake of a unified algorithmic proposal for both balanced and unbalanced WBs, in this work, we consider a different formulation for dealing with sets of measures with different total masses.
-While our approach can be seen as an abridged alternative to the thorough methodologies of \cite{Heinemann_Klatt_Munk_2022} and \cite{Sejourne_Peyre_Vialard_2023}, its favorable structure for efficient splitting techniques combined with the good quality of the issued UWBs confirm the formulation's practical interest.
+While our approach can be seen as an abridged alternative to the thorough methodologies of \cite{Heinemann_Klatt_Munk_2022} and \cite{Sejourne_Peyre_Vialard_2023}, its favorable structure for efficient splitting techniques combined with the good quality of the issued UWBs confirms the formulation's practical interest.